How Configure Cisco For Logging?

 Specify Logging Level or Severity

 This step is important because we setup the log level. making log level high make a lot of logs especially if the system is core system, but it is very useful to see all details about events. debug is level 7 and emergency is level 0 you can select this according to your needs.

-This is lconfig is usefull if you collect logs from more than one system.
+This is config is useful if you collect logs from more than one system.
 Logs from a lot of systems are separated by their source ips.
 With this option you set your source interface and source ip.

-Syslog uses facillity to separate logs.
+Syslog uses facility to separate logs.
 You can use this option like the source interface but you have not a lot of space to use.